Parks Victoria Board

 Dr Anthony Boxshall is a marine ecologist who has worked in Australia and the USA across Government, academia and private industry.
 He is the Founder and Principal of Science into Action Pty Ltd, a Melbourne Enterprise Fellow (Assoc.
 Professor) in the School of Biosciences at the University of Melbourne, and the current Chair of the Victorian Marine & Coastal Council.
 He is the Co-chair of the Victorian Sea Country Co-Governance Group, a former National President of the Australian Marine Sciences Association, has been on several innovation Boards, and until late 2017 he was the Director Applied Sciences at the Environment Protection Authority (EPA) in Victoria.
 He is a problem solver, a strategist and believes in maximising public value via good leadership and governance.

-Mrs Chris Trotman is the Chief Executive Officer of a rural health service in Gippsland and lives on a beef farm in South Gippsland.
-She has held executive roles in health, disability services and education and holds qualifications in governance, accounting and business management.
-Chris has extensive experience serving on a range of Boards and committees in the not for profit sector and is Chair of the Lower Yarra River Management Advisory Committee.
+Chris Trotman is an experienced Non-Executive Director and was appointed to the Parks Victoria Board in 2015.
+She has held senior executive roles in health, disability services and education and holds qualifications in governance, accounting and business management.
+Chris has extensive experience serving on a range of Boards and committees and is the current Chair of Royal Botanic Gardens Victoria and Deputy Chair of Mine Lands Rehabilitation Authority.
+Chris lives on a beef farm in Gippsland.

 Dr Doris Paton is a Monero - Ngarigo and Gunai woman.
 She lives on country and her knowledge and learnings come from her Elders.
 She is a specialised educationalist and researcher in the Gippsland Region.
 Through customised cultural/awareness competency training she focuses on empowering others with knowledge to strengthen relationships and understanding.
 Doris has a strong commitment to share her knowledge of language and local Gunai/Kurnai knowledge and history.
 Doris has a strong governance background and held many positions on local, regional and national committees and boards.
 She is currently a part-time Senior Lecturer at Monash University.
 Over many years, she has held management positions in Aboriginal Education and training.